Epiperipatus cratensis

 Epiperipatus cratensis is a species of velvet worm in the family Peripatidae.
 This species is found in northeastern Brazil.
-This velvet worm is notable as a small species of Epiperipatus (reaching only 32 mm in length) with many legs (as many as 34 pairs in females and 33 pairs in males).
+This velvet worm is notable as a small species of Epiperipatus (reaching only 34 mm in length) with many legs (as many as 34 pairs in females and 33 pairs in males).

 Discovery, distribution, and habitat

 This species was first described in 2010 by a team of biologists led by the zoologist Samuel V. Brito.
 They based the original description of this species on a male holotype and three paratypes (two males and one female).
 These specimens were collected during the rainy season in 2007 from the banks of a river in a tropical humid forest in the Chapada do Araripe mountains of northeastern Brazil.
 These specimens were found by searching in small holes in the ground and under stones, leaf litter, or fallen tree trunks.

 The type specimens were found in the municipality of Crato in the southern part of the state of Ceará in Brazil.
 The species name refers to this type locality.
-These specimens are deposited in invertebrate collection of the Universidade Regional do Cariri in Crato in Brazil.
+Since the original description of this species, five more specimens, including two males and two females, have been collected and examined.
+This species has been recorded only in the municipality of Crato and is probably limited to the Chapada do Araripe in Brazil.

 This species was the first velvet worm described from the mountainous forests of northeastern Brazil.
 These forests represents islands of the Atlantic Forest biome isolated within the arid and hot Caatinga domain.
 These fragmented humid enclaves are vestiges from the interglacial periods of the Pleistocene epoch, when the Atlantic Forest advanced into the Caatinga before retreating to its original distribution.